 Link building is a super important part of SEO.
 It’s another way Google can see you carefully crafted your content.
 Internal links are links that connect to other posts on your website.
 These particular links are important because when one post gains popularity, so will the other articles you linked to!

 Maybe your instructions tell the reader to separate egg whites and yolks.
 You can link to another article on your website on how to do that!
 Or, if the recipe uses salmon, you could link to other recipes that include salmon.
 You could even link to a handy kitchen tool!

-The point is, the possibilities with internal linking are really unlimited.
-You can even plan content specifically for the purpose of added links.
+The point is, the possibilities with internal linking are unlimited.
+You can even plan content specifically to add links.
 Don’t assume your users are going to browse your website to find what they want.
 Make it as easy as possible for them and this will benefit both you and your readers!

 You guessed it – external links are the opposite of internal links.
 They link to content outside your website.
 These are important for some of the same reasons, including the fact that these links show Google your content is well-researched and backed by others (those you’re linking to.)

 What’s also great about external linking is that those outside links from trusted websites boost your credibility too.
 (Which, in turn, betters your SEO!)
 This is usually referred to as sharing “link juice.”
 If their domain authority is high, you’ll share some of that positive SEO energy!

 When there’s a lot of competition out there, a good user experience is vital.
 Not only is good web design important for gripping potential followers who are searching for your content, but it’s also essential for those actively using your recipe.

 Your readers will be using your recipes while their hands are messy and their kitchen timers are going off.
 They don’t want to deal with tons of pop-ups, difficult navigation, and slow loading speeds.
 Users will have little patience for a clunky website when they’ve got more options.